 A 2018 study assessed the lung function of 10 people who had never smoked cigarettes immediately after vaping fluids either with or without nicotine.

 The researchers concluded that vaping both with and without nicotine disrupts normal lung function in otherwise healthy people.

 However, this study had a small sample size, which means the results may not apply to everyone.

-The same 2018 report from NAP found that there’s some evidence that e-cigarette exposure has adverse effects on the respiratory system, but that additional studies are required to understand whether vaping contributes to respiratory diseases.
+The same 2018 report from the NAP found that there’s some evidence that e-cigarette exposure has adverse effects on the respiratory system, but that additional studies are required to understand the extent to which vaping contributes to respiratory diseases.

 Vaping appears to have a number of negative effects on oral health.

 For instance, a 2018 study reported that exposure to e-cigarette aerosol makes teeth surfaces more prone to developing bacteria.
 The authors concluded that vaping may increase the risk of cavities.

 Similarly, a 2014 review reported that vaping may trigger irritation in the gums, mouth, and throat.